JanssenProject/home/development.md

 mkdir $JETTY_BASE/custom/pages
 ```

-Now, we need to copy teplates of these configuration files from our code base.
+Now, we need to copy teplates of configuration files from our code base.

 ```
-sudo cp <my.code.base>/jans-auth-server/server/target/conf/* /etc/jans/conf/
+sudo cp <auth-server-code-dir>/server/target/conf/* /etc/jans/conf/
 ```

 Among copied files, there are two files that are notable: